Tomasuh/Tomasuh.github.io/_posts/2018-12-28-retefe-unpack.md

 * [Reversing Retefe](https://www.govcert.admin.ch/blog/35/reversing-retefe)
 * [New version of Retefe Banking Trojan Uses EternalBlue](https://www.mysonicwall.com/sonicalert/searchresults.aspx?ev=article&id=1094)

 Historically there seems to be some variance of ways the malware has stored it's Javascript payload.
 Some sources mentions self extracting ZIP files and other XORed data.
-The current version makes use of a 4 byte XOR key which is partially generated based on the scripts length.
+The current version makes use of a 4 byte XOR key which is generated based on the scripts length and a few mathematical operations performed on it.
 The post [Reversing Retefe](https://www.govcert.admin.ch/blog/35/reversing-retefe) from about two months back (2018-11-08) shows use of a one byte
 XOR key which indicates that the threat actor has changed its code base after the release of that post.
-Hopefully can this post shed some light on the current way the threat Retefe stores its payload.
+This post can hopefully shed some light on the current way the threat Retefe stores its payload.

 Looking at the mapped binary image by IDA shows a large amount of unexplored data that is in the `.data` segment.